lorry2018/minimajs/README.md

 There are three features:
 + Dynamic plugin: define the plugin structure, plugin config, plugin dependencies, plugin lifecycle, plugin class loading;
-+ Service: the communication between plugins with SOA;
++ Service: the interactive between plugins with decoupled service;
 + Extension: the extension supporting for plugin.

 ## Prerequisite